-The Bangladesh Team will identify the learning needs and focus on sustainability, leading to a positive impact on the lives of the most vulnerable communities in Bangladesh and other South Asian countries.
-The Academy’s innovations such as the use of new technologies will help mitigate and reduce the new and diversified risks these communities face on a daily basis.
+The Bangladesh Team identifies the learning needs and focuses on sustainability, leading to a positive impact on the lives of the most vulnerable communities in Bangladesh and other South Asian countries.
+The Academy’s innovations such as the use of new technologies help mitigate and reduce the new and diversified risks these communities face on a daily basis.
 As part of the Academy’s vision, the many Disaster Risk Management (DRM) models and best practices that have been proven successful and efficient in Bangladesh will be shared regionally and globally so other countries can learn too.

 “The Bangladesh Team will be reaching out to partners across Bangladesh and other South Asian countries with a view to contribute to a wider area of knowledge management through identifying better learning solutions and strengthening the capacity of local communities to be better prepared for disasters.”

 The Core Humanitarian Standard on Quality and Accountability (the CHS) tells organisations and individuals how to ensure they deliver quality, effective and accountable humanitarian response.